 Who Was El Mencho?
 An Empire Built on Fear

-His early criminal career was spent climbing within the Milenio Cartel before a strategic split gave birth to CJNG around 2010.
-What distinguished the new organization from its predecessors was not just violence — though violence was deployed with spectacular, almost theatrical brutality — but organizational sophistication.
 El Mencho built CJNG more like a corporation than a street gang.
-It had a human resources function (vetting and recruiting), a procurement arm (chemicals sourced from Chinese suppliers), a logistics network (routes maintained through bribery and intimidation), and a communications infrastructure sophisticated enough to evade government surveillance for years.
+It had a human resources function, a procurement arm (chemicals sourced from Chinese suppliers), a logistics network, and communications infrastructure sophisticated enough to evade government surveillance for years.

 Love as Intelligence: The Human Factor